AlexETay7/Stardew-Valley/README.md

 This project was a lot of fun.
 I think that overall the most difficult part was (like Dr. Yeh said) the MaxHeap class.
 The MaxHeap class as a whole was not too bad, but it was the heapIncreaseKey() and heapIncrease() methods that took me a while to figure out.
-I initially was reading into the pseudo code TOO much by copying it exactly into my code, without thinking through the code to see if it actually made sense.
+I had to make sure to walk through the psuedo code in my head before blindly implementing it as the pseudo code in the algorithms book was for languages with indexing starting at 1 whereas Java has 0-based indexed arrays.

 The other issue I had was with the compareTo() method.
 While coding up the compareTo() method I absentmindedly said that if two tasks have the